-Four identical Source menus are available.
-The "SRC 1" text will be replaced by whatever name was programmed by the user for the associated source (see SETTINGS ⇒ ⊕ SYSTEM SETUP ⇒ ⊕ SIGNAL SOURCES).
+The metered frequency values are displayed in this menu.
+The "SRC 1" text will be replaced by whatever name was programmed by the user for the associated source (see SETTINGS $\Rightarrow \emptyset$ SYSTEM SETUP $\Rightarrow \emptyset$ SIGNAL SOURCES).

 SOURCE FREQUENCY is measured via software-implemented zero-crossing detection of an AC signal.
-The signal is either a Clarke transformation of three-phase voltages or currents, auxiliary voltage, or ground current as per source configuration (see the SYSTEM SETUP $\Rightarrow \P$ POWER SYSTEM settings).
+The signal is either a Clarke transformation of three-phase voltages or currents, auxiliary voltage, or ground current as per source configuration (see the SYSTEM SETUP $\Rightarrow \emptyset$ POWER SYSTEM settings).
 The signal used for frequency estimation is low-pass filtered.
 The final frequency measurement is passed through a validation filter that eliminates false readings due to signal distortions and transients.